fbpx

 Multiple Domains where MyWorkDrive Server, Users or Resources are in different domains:

-From the Windows server that hosts the actual file shares that will trust the MyWorkDrive server run either set of the following powershell commands: where $MyWorkDriveServer is the name of the MyWorkDrive server and $FileServer is the name of the file server inputting your Domain where the MyWorkDrive server is located into your query in the searchbase or using the specified domain controller where the MyWorkDrive Server is a member:
+From the Windows server that hosts the actual file shares, which will trust the MyWorkDrive server, run either set of the following powershell commands: where $MyWorkDriveServer is the name of the MyWorkDrive server and $FileServer is the name of the file server inputting your Domain where the MyWorkDrive server is located into your query in the searchbase or using the specified domain controller where the MyWorkDrive Server is a member:

 Specified Domain Controller: